Up to $5,000 for help finding suspects in Houston home burglary

-HOUSTON (KIAH) — Crime Stoppers and Houston police are asking the public for help finding the suspect of an alleged burglary of a home.
+HOUSTON (KIAH) — Houston police are asking the public for help finding the suspect of an alleged burglary of a home.

 The suspects were caught on video surveillance breaking into a home in the 4800 block of Ventura Lane in Houston.
 The footage showed them stealing items and causing damages totaling $13,000 before fleeing the scene.